 Career-tasu, Inc. (hereinafter any of “Career-tasu”, “we”, or “us”) requires enterprises and organizations and the like (“Client”) that use CFN services planned and operated by us to consent to the following CFN terms of use (these “Terms”).

-1. In the case where there is an application pertaining to the use of CFN from Client that desires to use CFN and we determine Client to be qualified as a result of an exanimation pursuant to our transaction standards, a usage agreement for CFN shall be formed between us and Client at the time when the manifestation of our intention to approve the application arrives at Client from us, and these Terms shall be applied as a part of the usage agreement terms and conditions for the CFN service.
+1. When Client that is desirous of using CFN applies for such use and we determine Client to be qualified as a result of an exanimation pursuant to our transaction standards, a usage agreement for CFN shall be formed between Client and Career-tasu at the time when the notice of our intention to approve the application arrives at Client from us, and these Terms shall be applied as a part of the usage agreement terms and conditions for the CFN service.

-2. Career-tasu shall provide the services pertaining to CFN to Client pursuant to these Terms, and Client shall use CFN in compliance with these Terms.
+2. Career-tasu shall provide Client with the services pertaining to CFN pursuant to these Terms, and Client shall use CFN in compliance with these Terms.

-1. CFN is the general term for the services that include the job search and job change website for bilingual individuals [CareerForum.Net] https://careerforum.net (the website for job seekers) and https://manager.careerforum.net/ (the website used by Client for administrative purposes) provided by Career-tasu, as well as all types of events and contents provided by CFN and support and agency services and the like for recruitment activities which utilize CFN.
-The purpose of CFN is to support the job search and job change activities of job seekers and to support the recruitment activities of bilingual professionals in Client.
+1. CFN is the general term for the services that include the job search and job change support websites for bilingual individuals [CareerForum.Net] https://careerforum.net (the website for job seekers) and https://manager.careerforum.net/ (the website used by Client for administrative purposes) provided by Career-tasu, various events held and contents provided by CFN, as well as support services and agency services for recruitment activities which utilize CFN.
+The purpose of CFN is to support the job search and job change activities of job seekers and to support the recruitment activities of Client seeking bilingual professionals.

 2. Services or contents that are provided by other businesses that are affiliated with Career-tasu (“Affiliated Services”) may be included within CFN.
-In order to use such Affiliated Services, Client consent to the application of the terms of use and other such conditions prescribed by the businesses who provide the Affiliated Services.
-Liability for the use of any Affiliated Services shall be borne by the businesses that provide the Affiliated Services, and we bear no liability therefor.
+In order to use such Affiliated Services, Client consents to the application of the terms of use and other conditions prescribed by the businesses who provide the Affiliated Services.
+Liability for any damage resulting from the use of any Affiliated Services shall be borne by the businesses that provide the Affiliated Services, and we shall not be liable for any such damage.

 CFN members (“Members”) means persons who have applied to CFN for membership registration and received approval from us therefor.